 Diggity Dude Mike Hartsfield (vocals and guitar) was fortunate enough to win a presidential fitness certificate signed by President Reagan back in the day.

 "I was Mr. Presidential Physical Fitness one year," Hartsfield, 41, fondly recalled.
 "It was probably third grade, and I was so proud of myself."

 After many years of playing "grown up music," Hartsfield and Atkins began writing a catalog of catchy songs for their own kids.
 The Dudes decided if their kids liked what they heard, others would, too.
 In December of 2009, Hartsfield and Atkins began work on what would become their debut album, "My Science Project," released in 2010 at the famed Children's Museum of Richmond.

-Page 2 of 2 - The positive response to the record has been far and wide, including reviews in both regional and national press.
+The positive response to the record has been far and wide, including reviews in both regional and national press.

 Furthermore, 2011 was a great year for the Dudes.
 In addition to a consistent tour schedule that took the band to Maryland, Washington DC, Pennsylvania and throughout Virginia, the Dudes spearheaded Virginia's first and only all-kids-music festival: DiggityFEST.

 To cap off 2011, the Dudes welcomed their newest members: Diggity Tod Ellsworth (bass) and Diggity Mark Henderson (drums), and Nathan "Mr. Molecule" Brown (keys).
 Mr. Molecule doesn't often travel to shows that are very far from Diggityville, due to his work schedule.

 For the dudes, 2012 was basically a repeat of the great year they had in 2011.
 The Dudes also hosted their second DiggityFest in 2012, and they're on pace to launch their third this September.